Winter Biking Tips

 20-degree wind.
 Here Mike is hitting the

-creek on South Mountain -- wearing his summer shoes and cotton socks.
+creek on the old Corner Canyon loop before the bridge was built -- wearing his summer shoes and cotton socks.
 He

 knows better now!